Brian Aldiss: Personal life

 In 1948, Aldiss married Olive Fortescue, secretary to the owner of Sanders' bookseller's in Oxford, where he had worked since 1947.
 He had two children from his first marriage: Clive in 1955 and Caroline Wendy in 1959, but the marriage "finally collapsed" in 1959 and dissolved in 1965.

-In 1965, he married his second wife, Margaret Christie Manson (daughter of John Alexander Christie Manson, an aeronautical engineer), a Scottish woman and secretary to the editor of the Oxford Mail; Aldiss was 40, and she 31.
+In 1965, he married his second wife, Margaret Christie Manson (daughter of John Alexander Christie Manson, an aeronautical engineer), a Scot and secretary to the editor of the Oxford Mail; Aldiss was 40, and she 31.
 They lived in Oxford and had two children together, Tim and Charlotte.
 She died in 1997.

 Death

-Aldiss died on 19 August 2017, the day after his 92nd birthday.
+Aldiss died at his home in Headington, Oxford, on 19 August 2017, the day after his 92nd birthday.

 Awards and honours

 He was elected a Fellow of the Royal Society of Literature in 1990.

 Aldiss was the "Permanent Special Guest" at the annual International Conference on the Fantastic in the Arts (ICFA) from 1989 through 2008.
 He was also the Guest of Honor at the conventions in 1986 and 1999.

 The Science Fiction Writers of America made him its 18th SFWA Grand Master in 1999 and the Science Fiction and Fantasy Hall of Fame inducted him in 2004.

 He was awarded the title of Officer of the Order of the British Empire (OBE) for services to literature in the 2005 Birthday Honours list.

-In January 2007 he appeared on Desert Island Discs.
+In January 2007, he appeared on Desert Island Discs.
 His choice of record to 'save' was "Old Rivers" sung by Walter Brennan, his choice of book was John Heilpern's biography of John Osborne, and his luxury a banjo.
 The full selection of eight favourite records is on the BBC website.

-On 1 July 2008 he was awarded an honorary doctorate by the University of Liverpool in recognition of his contribution to literature.
+On 1 July 2008, he was awarded an honorary doctorate by the University of Liverpool in recognition of his contribution to literature.
 The Brian W Aldiss Archive at the university holds manuscripts from the period 1943–1995.

-In 2013, Aldiss was recipient of the World Fantasy Convention Award at the World Fantasy Convention in Brighton, England.
+In 2013, Aldiss received the World Fantasy Convention Award at the World Fantasy Convention in Brighton, England.

 Aldiss sat on the Council of the Society of Authors.

-He won two Hugo awards: in 1962 for the Hothouse series; and in 1987 for Trillion Year Spree.
-Aldiss also won a Nebula award in 1965 for "The Saliva Tree".
+He won two Hugo awards: the Hugo Award for Best Short Story in 1962 for the Hothouse series; and the Hugo Award for Best Non-Fiction Book in 1987 for Trillion Year Spree.
+Aldiss also won the Nebula Award for Best Novella in 1965 for The Saliva Tree.